Assassination of Fernando Villavicencio: Suspects

 On 27 February 2024, attorney Ana Hidalgo revealed during the preparatory hearing that the orders of the assassination were given by Los Lobos leader Carlos Edwin Angulo Lara, alias Invisible, from the Latacunga Penitentiary.
 Angulo Lara was serving a four-year sentence for arms and drug trafficking.
 According to the attorney, Angulo Lara exchanged conversations with Castillo López and Castillo Velin and the latter provided the hitmen and the other accomplices with weapons, transportation and logistics of the rally.
 On the day of the assassination, Angulo Lara messaged Castillo López saying "When you see (him), hit it.
 I trust you, do it".

 On 12 July 2024, a court in Quito sentenced Carlos Angulo, the alleged leader of the Los Lobos gang, and Laura Castillo to 34 years' imprisonment for ordering the assassination.
 Three other accomplices were also sentenced to 12 years' imprisonment.
 While the General Attorney successfully determined the timelime of the assassination, they haven't concluded who were the masterminds or motives behind it.

-On 3 September 2025, prosecutors charged former minister minister Jose Serrano, former lawmaker Ronny Aleaga and businessman Xavier Jordan as "intellectual authors" of the assassination.
+On 3 September 2025, prosecutors charged former minister Jose Serrano, former lawmaker Ronny Aleaga and businessman Xavier Jordan as "intellectual authors" of the assassination.

-In November 2025, Marcelo Lazo, a prosecution witness who shared a cell with drug trafficker Leandro Norero, stated in pretrial testimony that the murder occurred after journalist Christian Zurita, a close friend of Villavicencio, allegedly solicited $200,000 USD from Norero through a third party in exchange for not publishing information about an investigation against him.
+In November 2025, Marcelo Lazo, a prosecution witness who shared a cell with drug trafficker Leandro Norero, stated in pretrial testimony that the murder occurred after journalist Christian Zurita, a close friend of Villavicencio, allegedly solicited US$200,000 from Norero through a third party in exchange for not publishing information about an investigation against him.
 According to the testimony, Norero paid this money, but Villavicencio continued publishing information about the investigation, so his assassination was ordered.

+In March 2026, Ángel Esteban Aguilar Morales aka Lobo Menor, a suspected leader of Los Lobos accused of logistical and operational involvement in the assassination, was arrested in Mexico and extradited to Colombia, where he is also wanted on charges of involvement with FARC dissidents.